Hurrinade/avature-scraper/my-plan.md

 # Initial discovery

 I added a pre-seeding discovery step using Certificate Transparency (CT) logs via `crt.sh`.
 This is simple example where I currently hit just one certificate host to gather some urls.
 More hosts can be added to improve reachability.
 I am also doing filtering for unreachable urls because there are many returned unreachable.
+Other potential scraping of urls can be via search engine.

 Logic: